cyberfantom/.dot-cli/README.md

 # .dot-cli

-This environment has been made mostly for myself for every day work in the Linux command line.
+This environment has been made mostly for myself for every day work in the Linux and MacOS command line.
 Contains pre-configured Vim, Neovim IDE, Shell functions and Tmux.

 - **Vim**.
   Running with regular command `vim` and using a default file `~/.vimrc`.
 Useful for fast text edit or deploy to remote servers with minimal requirements.